-- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and check that it is oil-tight.
+- Always make sure there is sufficient ventilation when running the engine. - Use effective exhaust extraction when starting or running the engine in an enclosed space. - Start the engine and check for leaks.

 Check the gear oil level. (p.
-106)
+108)

-16.4 Adding the gear oil 4
+16.4 Adding the gear oil 🔌